marthoc/kuna/README.md

 **IoT Class:** _Cloud Polling_

-## Installation (Home Assistant >= 0.86)
+## Installation (Home Assistant >= 0.96.0)
-This custom component must be installed for it to be loaded by Home Assistant.
+This custom integration must be installed for it to be loaded by Home Assistant.

 1. Create a `custom_components` directory in your Home Assistant configuration directory ('config' share if using [hass.io](https://home-assistant.io/hassio/) with the [Samba](https://home-assistant.io/addons/samba/) add-on or `~/.home-assistant/` for Linux installations).
 1. Get the latest release from GitHub by cd'ing into the custom_components directory and cloning this repo (example below for Hass.io):